- How are Ewing tumors treated?

 - Nausea and vomiting

 Most of these side effects are short-term and tend to go away after treatment is finished.
 There are often ways to lessen these side effects.
-For example, drugs can be given to help prevent or reduce nausea and vomiting, or to help get blood counts back to normal levels.
+For example, you can be given drugs to help prevent or reduce nausea and vomiting, or to help get blood cell counts back to normal levels.
 Be sure to discuss any questions you have about side effects with the cancer care team.

 Side effects of certain drugs: Along with the effects listed above, certain chemo drugs can have specific side effects.

 Cyclophosphamide and ifosfamide can damage the bladder, which can cause blood in the urine.
-The chance of this happening can be lowered by giving the drugs with plenty of fluids and with a drug called mesna, which helps protect the bladder.
-These drugs can also damage the ovaries or testicles, which might affect fertility (the ability to have children).
+The risk of this happening can be lowered by giving the drugs with plenty of fluids and with a drug called mesna, which helps protect the bladder.
+These drugs can also damage the ovaries or testicles, which might affect fertility (the ability to have children) when children reach young adulthood.

 Doxorubicin can cause heart damage.
-The risk of this happening goes up as the total amount of the drug that is given goes up.
-Doctors try to reduce this risk as much as possible by not giving more than the recommended doses of doxorubicin and by checking the heart with a test called an echocardiogram during treatment.
+This risk goes up as the total amount of the drug that is given goes up.
+Doctors try to limit this risk as much as possible by not giving more than the recommended doses of doxorubicin and by checking the heart with a test called an echocardiogram during treatment.

 Some drugs used to treat Ewing tumors, such as etoposide, can increase the risk of later developing a cancer of white blood cells known as acute myeloid leukemia.
 Fortunately, this doesn’t happen often.

-Long-term side effects: Some side effects may not go away or may not happen until years after treatment is finished.
+Long-term or late side effects: Some side effects may not go away or may not happen until years after treatment is finished.
 Examples include:

 - Infertility (being unable to have children)